reedsymarketplace

 Weekly Contest #360

-Faye pulled over, studied her phone and then returned to her GPS.
-The address was correct.
-As she drove on, following the instructions of the syrupy, synthetic voice, she glanced around at the large homes with their immaculate lawns in growing disbelief.
-Her rambunctious friend and college roommate Sarah would have despised this display of wealth in their younger days.
-She and Sarah had once been inseparable, but contact had gradually diminished after graduation as life got in the way.
-Faye had been pleasantly surprised to receive an invitat...
+As Faye drove on, following the instructions of the silky, synthetic voice of the GPS, she found herself in an expensive housing development.
+She glanced around at the large homes with their immaculate lawns in growing disbelief.
+Her rambunctious friend and college roommate Sarah would have despised these tacky mansions in their younger days.
+She and Sarah had once been inseparable, but their contact had gradually diminished after graduation as life got in the way.
+Faye had been pleasantly surprised to receive an invitation to stay at Sarah’...

 Weekly Contest #359